 Our signature annual convention, held every March since 1950, features more than 4,000 attendees, 300+ workshops, an Education Expo with 90+ schools represented, 40+ Commercial Exhibitors, a Theatre Job Fair geared towards off-stage work, and much, much more.
 This is where it all comes together to create an exciting, dynamic event that truly has a life of its own.

 Fall, Spring, Professional, Grad, Undergrad — SETC has auditions for everyone.
 Dozens of venerated theatre companies from across the country gather twice a year to review top talent at SETC’s fall and spring professional auditions.
 The atmosphere is electric as outstanding singers, dancers and actors gather to give it their all to land a coveted role in theatre.
 In Spring, institutions of higher education audition and interview potential students for their programs.
+In Fall, we partner with USITT to produce LiNK, an event focusing on graduate-level recruiting.

 Talent, dedication and commitment are all words that describe SETC’s Board of Directors.
 From ExCom to Advisory, our Board carves out a dynamic future for the nation’s top theatre organization, while honoring our history and working tirelessly (and often without members’ knowledge) behind the scenes to make it all happen.
 Learn more about SETC Leadership.